t-davidson/ffc-socius/README.md

 Please follow these instructions to reproduce the results:

+Prerequisite: [Python 3.6](https://www.python.org/downloads/release/python-360/) and the pip package manager must be installed (the latter is included in the Python installation).

-First set up a Python virtual environment and install the require packages by entering the following commands into Terminal. ***Note this assumes that Python 3.6 and the pip package manager are pre installed***):
+First set up a Python virtual environment and install the require packages by entering the following commands into Terminal.:
 ```
 pip install virtualenv
 python -m virtualenv ffc-env